MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 Various attack methods utilize weak Kerberos encryption cyphers.
 In this detection, ATA learns the Kerberos encryption types used by computers and users, and alerts you when a weaker cypher is used that: (1) is unusual for the source computer and/or user; and (2) matches known attack techniques.

-There are 3 detection types:
+There are three detection types:

 1. Skeleton Key – is malware that runs on domain controllers and allows authentication to the domain with any account without knowing its password.
 This malware often uses weaker encryption algorithms to encipher the user's passwords on the domain  controller.
 In this detection, the encryption method of the KRB_ERR message from the source computer was downgraded compared to the previously learned behavior.

-2. Golden Ticket – In a [Golden Ticket](#golden-ticket) alert, the encryption method of the TGT field of TGS_REQ (service request) message from the source computer has been downgraded compared to the previously learned behavior.
+2. Golden Ticket – In a [Golden Ticket](#golden-ticket) alert, the encryption method of the TGT field of TGS_REQ (service request) message from the source computer was downgraded compared to the previously learned behavior.
 Note that this is not based on a time anomaly (as in the other Golden Ticket detection).
 In addition, there was no Kerberos authentication request associated with the above service request detected by ATA.

-3. Overpass-the-Hash – The AS_REQ message encryption type from the source computer has been downgraded compared to the previously learned behavior (i.e. the computer was using AES).
+3. Overpass-the-Hash – The AS_REQ message encryption type from the source computer was downgraded compared to the previously learned behavior (that is, the computer was using AES).

 **Investigation**

-First check the description of the alert, to see which of the above 3 detection types you’re dealing with.
+First check the description of the alert, to see which of the above three detection types you’re dealing with.

 1. Skeleton Key – You can check if Skeleton Key has affected your domain controllers by using [the scanner written by the ATA team](https://gallery.technet.microsoft.com/Aorato-Skeleton-Key-24e46b73).
     If the scanner finds malware on 1 or more of your domain controllers, it is a true positive.

 2. Golden Ticket – there are cases in which a custom application that is rarely used, is authenticating using a lower encryption cipher.
 Check if there are any such custom apps on the source computer.
-If so, this is probably a benign true positive and can be suppressed.
+If so, it is probably a benign true positive and can be suppressed.

 3. Overpass-the-Hash – there are cases in which this alert might be triggered when users configured with smart cards are required for interactive login, and this setting is disabled and then enabled.
 Check if there were changes like this for the account(s) involved.
 If so, this is probably a benign true positive and can be suppressed.